 There are two important laws that Glastonbury, Hartford, and Simsbury, CT residents need to keep in mind if they are planning to move forward with slip and fall lawsuits.
 Those are the statute of limitations for such cases and the law of modified comparative negligence.

 The Statute of Limitations

-The statute of limitations for slip and fall cases in Connecticut is two years.
+The Connecticut personal injury statute of limitations for slip and fall cases is two years.
 To be more specific, you have two years to file your lawsuit from the date of the accident.
 The clock for the statute of limitations may also start from the day when you discovered your injury.
 Furthermore, you cannot file a lawsuit if more than three years have passed since the date of your accident.